 A National Problem:

-- 4,280 pedestrians died in traffic crashes in 2010, a four percent increase from the number in 2009.
-Pedestrians account for nearly 13 percent of total traffic deaths.
+- In 2011, 4,432 pedestrians died in traffic crashes nationwide, a three percent increase from the number in 2010.
+Pedestrians accounted for 14 percent of all traffic fatalities.

-- Close to 70 percent of all fatalities occurred during nighttime hours.
+- Seventy percent of pedestrian fatalities occurred during nighttime hours.

-- In 2012, there were 3,033 crashes resulting in 70 pedestrian and bicyclist fatalities, accounting for 26.5% percent of the 264 traffic fatalities in the Washington region.
-(Preliminary data compiled from DDOT, MSHO, and VHSO)
+- In 2012, 3,369 crashes resulted in 69 pedestrian and 3 bicyclist fatalities.
+These deaths accounted for 26.7 percent of the 270 traffic fatalities in the Washington region.

 - Download campaign fact sheet